MKwapisz2000/c-atmega328p-adc/README.md

 - Upload the program to the microcontroller using an ISP programmer.

-- Read ADC values in the serial monitor or use them for further processing.
+- Observe the LED indicators changing based on the measured voltage.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------